musfirah-mohd-ali/3B1G-2025-IP/README.md

 #### Level Timer (Timer.cs)
 A level timer counts down from a set duration.
 Players must complete the required number of deliveries before time runs out.
 When the timer reaches zero, a “Time Up” scene or bad ending is triggered.
 Players can see the remaining time on the UI in minutes and seconds.

+#### Controls
+WASD to move, E to exit the car, re-enter the car and to accept packages for delivery and Escape button to open up the menu

 ## FSM Implementation
 ## All 4 FSM we implemented
 #### CarAI.cs